louridas/stv/README.md

 # STV Documentation

 This is a pure Python implementation of Simple Transferable Vote (STV) counting.
-It also implements the version of STV that is used in the elections of the Greek university governing councils.
+It also implements the version of STV used in the elections of the Greek university governing councils.

 # Usage